onfido/onfido-ios-sdk/MIGRATION.md

 * [Onfido iOS SDK 5.0.0 Migration Guide](#onfido-sdk-500-migration-guide)
 * [Onfido iOS SDK 4.0.0 Migration Guide](#onfido-sdk-400-migration-guide)
 * [Onfido iOS SDK 3.0.0 Migration Guide](#onfido-sdk-300-migration-guide)

+## Onfido SDK 9.0.0 Migration Guide

+### Results objects

+In version 9.0.0 we have brought some changes to the api response object (appended with `Result`).

+- `ApplicantResult`'s `id`, `href`, `firstName` and `lastName` properties are no longer optional.
+- `FaceResults`'s `id`, `href` and `createdAt` (renamed `created_at`) properties are no longer optional.
+- Results properties now camel-cased instead of snake-cased.
+- Results objects, except those preappended with `ON`, no longer inherit from `NSObject`.

+### Simulator support

+Version 9.0.0 now supports running the SDK on the simulator for which the integrator has no longer to handle `OnfidoFlowError.deviceHasNoCamera`, which is the reason that it has been deleted.

 ## Onfido SDK 8.0.0 Migration Guide